MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOSite.md

 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $false -MajorVersionLimit 500 -ExpireVersionsAfterDays 0 -ApplyToNewDocumentLibraries
 ```

-Example 16 sets Manual Version Storage Limits at Site Level by limiting the number of versions with no time limits.
+Example 16 sets Manual Version History Limits at Site Level by limiting the number of versions with no time limits.
 The new document libraries will use this version setting.

 ### Example 17
 ```powershell
 Set-SPOSite -Identity https://contoso.sharepoint.com/sites/site1 -EnableAutoExpirationVersionTrim $true -ApplyToExistingDocumentLibraries
 ```
-Example 17 creates a job to set Automatic version Storage Limits for existing document libraries that enabled versioning.
+Example 17 creates a job to set Automatic Version History Limits for existing document libraries that enabled versioning.

 ### EXAMPLE 18